punchagan/pari-mukha/README.md

 PARI describes their Faces page using the phrase "facial map of India".
 This inspired me to try and put these faces on a map.

+This project is also an attempt by me to learn Clojure and Clojurescript.
+It is very much a work in progress, and any code improvements are more than appreciated.

 ## Development

 To get an interactive development environment run: